deirdre-kennedy/git-practice/README.md

 ## Commands Used

-- git init: create a repo
+- git init: create a new git repository
 - git status: compare any changes made in working directory vs staging area and current branch
 - git add: add changes form working dir to staging area
 - git commit: changes from staging area to current branch